gregfitz23/dynamock/README.md

 Overview
 --------
-An Amazon DynamoDB drop in replacement for running tests locally and in-memory.
+An Amazon DynamoDB drop-in replacement for in-memory testing and local data storage.

 Usage
 -------